AdobeInDesignScripts/directory/README.md

 ### Licensing

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.
 Scripters can choose either the MIT or GNU open Source licenses and must provide them with their script.

+### Code of Conduct

+See Code of Conduct file for more information.